Stability-AI/StableSwarmUI/README.md

 This project is in **Beta** status.
 That means most things work, but there's a lot more planned before it's truly "ready for primetime". it's currently at a point where it's safe to recommend for general users, though you may need at times to use the integrated Comfy tab as a backup way to execute some things that would ideally be on the main UI.
 There are some known bugs and quality-of-life limits still be worked out.

-Those interested in helping push to a Full ready-for-anything Release status are welcome to submit PRs (read the [Contributing](/CONTRIBUTING.md) document first), and you can contact us here on GitHub or on [Discord](https://discord.gg/stablediffusion) in the `#stableswarmui` channel.
+Those interested in helping push to a Full ready-for-anything Release status are welcome to submit PRs (read the [Contributing](/CONTRIBUTING.md) document first), and you can contact us here on GitHub or on [Discord](https://discord.gg/q2y38cqjNw).
 I highly recommended reaching out to ask about plans for a feature before PRing it.
 There may already be specific plans or even a work in progress.

 Key feature targets not yet implemented:
 - Mobile browser formatting